 5. Use of artificial colors

-These artificial colors include caramel, FD&C Blue, and FD&C Yellow.
+These artificial colors include FD&C Blue, and FD&C Yellow.

 As per studies, FD&C Blue, also known as Brilliant blue, has been known to cause hypersensitivity reactions[4].